PoisotLab/ms_network_prediction/manuscript.md

 with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif; @Becker2020PreWil],

-Here we provide a proof-of-concept to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
+Here we use a case study to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
 We then propose a roadmap forward for how to improve predictions using this approach, and